YichaoWangACN/Awesome-GANs/DCGAN-IMP/readme.md

 * Tanh as the last layer of the generator output

 2. Use a spherical Z
-* Sample from a gaussian distribution instead of Uniform distribution
+* Sample from a gaussian distribution instead of Uniform distribution: 'np.random.normal'

 3. Use Soft and Noisy Labels
 * Label Smoothing

+4. Avoid Sparse Gradients
+* Use Leaky Relu in both D and G

 ## Tensorboard

 ![result](./dcgan_tb.png)

-> Elapsed Time : 3h 5m 32s with ``GTX 1060 6GB x 1``
+> Elapsed Time : ?h ?m ?s with ``todo``

 ## Result